 This is an important consideration because colors are absorbed at varying depths.
 For instance, at only a short depth of 5ft., there will be a substantial loss of the color red in your footage.
 Furthermore, factoring in the horizontal distance from your camera lens to the subject, there is a possibility that all traces of the color red will be absent from your footage.

-In order to limit the water’s color absorbing effects, you need to edit the raw footage that your camera produces in order to enhance the depth of color and contrast to your footage and pictures.
+In order to limit the water’s color absorbing effects, you need to have a dive light that can evenly illuminate the subject with no hard edges.
+You’ll also need to edit the raw footage that your camera produces in order to enhance the depth of color and contrast to your footage and pictures.